Submitty/submitty.github.io/_docs/developer/development_instructions/router-response.md

+---
-#Routes and the Response Object
+title: Routes & Response Object
+category: Developer
+---

 This page is a more in depth look at the Router and the Response PHP object, it also covers common use cases and uses more examples.
 You can go to this [page](https://submitty.org/developer/router) for reference on the router only.